-- Rate: Rs.
-2,25,00,000/- (Rupees Two Crores Twenty-Five Lakhs only) per acre, plus value for building and other assets, for land area approximately 10 Acres together with structures thereon on "as is where is" basis; - Title of the land must be clear and free from all encumbrances and litigations; - Sale consideration will be paid in instalments as maybe mutually agreed over a period of 12 months; and - Formal Agreement to Sell in this regard will be entered into in consultation with the legal team of both the parties.
+"as is where is" basis;

-6. On perusal of the said conditions, prima facie, it reflects that it is based on certain condition.
-Only on the fulfilment of those conditions, which are contingent in nature, the Applicant is agreeable for the purchase of assets of Digjam Ltd. (Corporate Debtor).
+- Title of the land must be clear and free from all encumbrances and litigations; - ◆ Sale consideration will be paid in instalments as maybe mutually agreed over a period of 12 months; and - ♦ Formal Agreement to Sell in this regard will be entered into in consultation with the legal team of both the parties. - 6.
+On perusal of the said conditions, primafacie, it reflects that it is based on certain condition.
+Only on the fulfilment of those conditions which are contingent in nature, the Applicant is agreeable for the purchase of land of Digjam Ltd. (Corporate Debtor).
 However, the Applicant has failed to show any acceptance letter from the side of the Corporate Debtor.
-That itself shows that, if any amount is transferred in the account of the Corporate Debtor and/or without any fulfilment of the conditions, so offered by the Applicant.
-Admittedly, the said amount as reflected in the letter dated 27.02.2019 (Annexure-B) of the Applicant shows that the amount is remitted in the account by way of RTGS as interest free advance.
-That shows that applicant has volunteered to take the risk, without any acceptance from the side of the Offeree/Corporate Debtor.
+That itself shows that, if any amount is transferred in the account of the Corporate Debtor, it will be a voluntary action from the side of the Applicant without any acceptance from the Corporate Debtor and/or without any fulfilment of the conditions, so offered by the Applicant.
+That shows that applicant has volunteered to take the risk, without any acceptance from the side of the Offence/Corporate Debtor.
 It is also pertinent to note that applicant has not filed any proof of service of the letter and/or proof of receipt by the Corporate Debtor.

-As per section 4 of Contract Act, 1872 offer cannot be completed unless and until there is acceptance from the side of the seller.
+As per Section 4 of Contract Act, 1872 offer cannot be completed unless and until there is acceptance from the side of the seller.
 Thus, under such circumstances, if any amount is being deposited and/or transferred in the account of seller voluntarily without acceptance, then for the said Act, liability cannot be imposed/shifted upon other side.